wallarm/product-documentation/docs/latest/installation/cdn-node.md

 !!! info "CDN nodes under Free tier"
     Deployment of the CDN node type is not supported under the [Free tier plan](../about-wallarm/subscription-plans.md#free-tier-subscription-plan-us-cloud).

+## Use cases

+Among all supported [Wallarm deployment options](supported-deployment-options.md), this solution is the recommended one for the following **use cases**:

+1. You prefer a hands-off approach to deployment and maintenance.
+1. You do not have a robust hosting infrastructure or do not wish to invest in additional infrastructure.
+1. If rapid deployment is a priority, changing the CNAME record to point to a third-party hosted Wallarm node is a quicker solution compared to traditional deployment methods.
+1. If your team lacks the technical expertise to manage and maintain a Wallarm filtering node, a third-party hosted solution ensures you have access to experts dedicated to the maintenance and uptime of your node.

 ## How CDN node works

 --8<-- "../include/waf/installation/cdn-node/how-cdn-node-works.md"